colibris-framework/colibris/README.md

 ## Database

 Choose a backend for the database, by setting the `DATABASE` variable in `settings.py`.
-By default, it is set to the SQLite backend.
+By default, no database is enabled and the persistence layer is disabled.

 #### SQLite Backend